Median Income

 Safety Score

-Sissonville has an average annual temperature of 53°F (12°C).
+Sissonville experiences four distinct seasons with an average annual temperature of 53°F (12°C).
 Winters average 31°F in January while summers reach 74°F in July.
-Annual precipitation is 47.4 inches.
+The area gets 293 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 47.4 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 916 feet.

 Temperature